-A few months ago, that thought alone would've terrified her.
-She'd let the psychopath next to her have a gun?
-But a few close calls later and she'd reluctantly agreed that they could share, for the time being.
-They really needed to get another gun.
+A year ago, that thought alone would’ve terrified her.
+She’d let the psychopath next to her have a gun?
+But a few close calls later and she’d reluctantly agreed that they could share, for the time being.
+They really needed to get another one.

 The car hit the motorway at 80mph.

 Looking in the side mirror already provided the answer.
-They were mostly down in the dirt, soaked in their own mucus.
-Their mingling blood wasn't fresh enough to even be red anymore.
+The creatures were mostly down in the dirt, soaked in their own mucus.
+The mingling blood wasn’t fresh enough to even be red anymore.
 Very few of them were rising.